What Does an Occupational Therapy Assistant (OTA) Do?

-- "Monitors an individual's activities to make sure they are performed correctly and provide encouragement"
+- Monitor a patient's activities to make sure they are performing them correctly and to offer encouragement

-- "Contributes to case conference and other meetings to ensure coordinated and comprehensive plans of care for the patient"
+- Contribute to meetings and case conferences to ensure coordinated and comprehensive care plans for patients

-- "Maintains treatment areas, equipment, and supply inventory"
+- Maintain the office treatment areas, equipment, and supply inventory

-- "Instructs patients, families and other caregivers in the skills and techniques of the occupational therapy treatment program under the supervision of the Occupational Therapist"
+- Instruct patients, their families and any other caregivers in skills and techniques of the patient's treatment program, under supervision of the Occupational Therapist

-You will need an associate degree from an occupational therapy assistant program that is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) to become on occupational therapy assistant.
+- Education: You will need an associate degree from an occupational therapy assistant program that is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) to become an occupational therapy assistant.
 Some community colleges and technical schools offer these programs which are usually two years long and combine classroom study with clinical fieldwork.
 See the American Occupational Therapy Association website for a list of accredited programs.

-Most states regulate occupational therapy assistants.
+- License or certification: Most states regulate occupational therapy assistants.
 The credentials go by different names, depending on the state.
 Most call it a license, but others refer to it as registration, authorization, or certification.
 Regardless of the title, eligibility usually requires graduation from an approved program—usually one accredited by ACOTE—and passing the COTA (Certified Occupational Therapy Assistant) Exam, which is administered by the National Board for Certification in Occupational Therapy.
-To find out what the regulations are in the state in which you want to practice, see the Licensed Occupations Tool on CareerOneStop.
+To find out the regulations for the state in which you want to practice, see the Licensed Occupations Tool on CareerOneStop.

 - Compassion: OTAs must have a strong desire to provide physical and emotional support.